 During Reeve’s distinquished 32-year career as a deputy U.S. marshal he served under 7 different marshals, survived numerous attempts on his life and one gunshot wound (1895), arrested more than 3,000 criminals, and was forced to kill at least 14 men in defense of his life or the lives of others.

 In 1992 Deputy U.S. Marshal Bass Reeves was posthumously inducted into the Hall of Great Westerners at the National Cowboy and Western Heritage Museum in Oklahoma City.
 He was the first black man inducted into the Hall of Great Westerners.

 In recognition of his accomplishments and service, on May 26, 2012, the citizens of Fort Smith dedicated a life-and-a-quarter size bronze monument honoring U.S. Deputy Marshal Bass Reeves titled, “Into the Territories” by sculptor Harold T. Holden.
-The statue (pictured above) is in Pendergraft Park and in sight of the National Park Service maintained historic site which includes the building housing Judge Parker’s court.
+The statue (pictured below) is in Pendergraft Park and in sight of the National Park Service maintained historic site which includes the building housing Judge Parker’s court.

 Photo of Bass Reeves, courtesy of Western History Collections, University of Oklahoma Libraries, General Personalities 87.

 Bass Reeves Monument, “Into the Territories” by sculptor Harold T. Holden, Pendergraft Park, Fort Smith, Arkansas